flancian/flancia/pages/meet.md

 [^60]: I've been reading a lot about Buddhism.
 [I got into meditation (Vipassana) and all](/mine/meditation-for-programmers).
 This happened *while* I was writing Flancia -- whatever this thing you're reading is.
 I've now reached a point of empathy with the whole idea of Buddhism as I understand it that I need to *become* it, adopt it as part of my identity, declare to the world that I've found a religion that is worth following.

 I think most people could and probably should adopt some of the principles of secular Buddhism too.
-You can do it even while maintaining your religious beliefs, or the absence thereof.
+You can do it even while maintaining your religious beliefs, or the absence thereof, as secular Buddhism is a philosophy and not a religion.
 But I don't want to push any labels in the detriment of open conversation.
 Some time ago I didn't think I could ever belong to something religious-sounding like a Sangha, but read this:

 > Sangha is a Sanskrit word used in many Indian languages, including Pali, meaning "association", "assembly", "company" or "community".
 It was historically used in a political context to denote a governing assembly in a republic or a kingdom.